Eddienuh/SQL-Data-Warehouse-Project/README.md

 🛠️ Welcome to my "Data Warehouse and Analytics Project" Repository!!! 🛠️

-This project demonstrates a comprehensive solution to data warehouse creation, from sourcing and normalising raw data to, analytical solutions using sql with the aim of providing actionable business insights.
+This project demonstrates a comprehensive solution to data warehouse creation, from sourcing and normalising raw data, to analytical solutions using sql with the aim of providing actionable business insights.
-Designed as a portfolio project with the intent of highlighting the best practises in data egineering and analyssis.
+This work is designed as a portfolio project with the intent of highlighting the best practises in data egineering and analyssis.
 -------------------------------------
 ///PROJECT REQUIREMENTS///
 - Analyse and understand requirements